-Academic Honor Roll & All-Sportsmanship Team Also Announced
+Academic Honor Roll & All-Sportsmanship Team also Announced

 In order to qualify for the Academic Honor Roll, a student-athlete must be a sophomore, junior or senior and carry at least a 3.40 cumulative grade-point average.
 Wollman earned the distinction for the third year in a row, while Lloyd landed on the list for the second time.
 Wollman is majoring in Biology, Lloyd in Business Management, Rate in both Biology and Chemistry, Barbieri and Hickey in Economics, and Hulsey in both Political Science and Economics.